-After the beheading of her warrior prince husband, Alexandra daughter of Hyrcanus II, (Hasmonean Ethnarch and High Priest backed by Rome) did not remarry but returned to her father’s home as a widow.
-She devoted herself to her daughter Mariamne and her son Jonathan Aristobulus as Queen Mother.
+After the beheading of her warrior prince husband, Alexandra daughter of Hyrcanus II, (Hasmonean Ethnarch and High Priest now backed by Rome) did not remarry but returned to her father’s home as a widow.
+She devoted herself to her daughter Mariamne and her son Jonathan Aristobulus as mother of heirs and as a fierce advocate for her House.
 Mariamne was at the age of betrothal for a royal virgin and was an asset to be used with care.
 Because…to add to the mix…their long-time benefactor and buffer with Rome, Antipater, had just been poisoned by someone.

 The Marriage Alliance from Hell